The Harvard Lampoon: Rivalry with The Harvard Crimson

-On September 27, 2011, the Lampoon stole the Harvard Crimson President's Chair, and had it used as a prop on Late Night with Jimmy Fallon.
-On June 2, 2015, the Lampoon again stole the Harvard Crimson President's Chair; this time, pretending that it was the Harvard Crimson's editorial staff, they took the chair to Trump Tower to fake endorsement for later-president Donald Trump.
+On 27 September 2011, the Lampoon stole the Harvard Crimson President's Chair, and had it used as a prop on Late Night with Jimmy Fallon.

+On 2 June 2015, the Lampoon again stole the Harvard Crimson President's Chair; this time, pretending that it was the Harvard Crimson's editorial staff, they took the chair to Trump Tower to fake an endorsement for later-president Donald Trump.

+On 5 October 2024, the Lampoon impersonated the Crimson, distributing Trump for Truth T-shirts, and interviewing with Right Side Broadcasting, New York Post and Associated Press, faking a Crimson endorsement of Trump, at a Trump campaign rally in Butler, PA, at the same site where a gunman tried to assassinate Trump in July.